NRHelmi/Machine_learning_image_classifier_nix_packaged/README.md

 # Image classifier

-Image classifier is a supervised machine learning image classifier based on sklearn and uses Random Forest | k-nearest neighbor | Logistic Regression.
+Image classifier is a supervised machine learning image classifier based on sklearn library and which uses Random Forest | k-nearest neighbor | Logistic Regression algorithms.

 ## Running the project using python